Mental Health Services

 A Refuge for Young Patients

-Ellis Medicine’s inpatient Adolescent Treatment Center now features a first-of-its-kind therapy in the Capital Region - a Comfort Room for young patients struggling with mental illness.
+Ellis Medicine’s inpatient Adolescent Treatment Center features a Comfort Room and an Outdoor patio for young patients struggling with mental illness.

-The Comfort Room is a refuge for patients with Attention Deficit Hyperactivity Disorder (ADHD) and other mental illnesses.
-The room, located in the inpatient Adolescent Treatment Center at Ellis Hospital, features a series of unique sensory experiences that calm patients and enable them to better communicate and interact with others.
+The Comfort Room features a series of unique sensory experiences that calm patients and enable them to better communicate and interact with others.
 Used for individual patients or for groups, the room also supports staff in preventing or diffusing a patient crisis.
-The room reflects an innovative concept respected for its clinical effectiveness and endorsed by the State Office of Mental Health - and it’s a first for the Capital Region.

-The Comfort Room was funded entirely by grants and generous donors, among them, Stewart’s, The Community Foundation for the Greater Capital Region, The Standish Family Fund and the Ronald McDonald House Charities.
+The Comfort Room and Outdoor Patio were funded entirely by grants and generous donors, among them Stewart’s, The Community Foundation for the Greater Capital Region, The Standish Family Fund and the Ronald McDonald House Charities.

 Outpatient Mental Health Clinic